PowerBall253/EternalPatchManifestRust/README.md

 The compiled binary will be located at the target/release folder.

 ### Windows
 To compile, you'll need a Rust environment set up with rustup and the Visual Studio C++ build tools.
-You can set it up by downloading rustup from [here](https://www.rust-lang.org/tools/install), then following the given instructions.
+You can set it up by downloading rustup from [here](https://www.rust-lang.org/tools/install) and follow the given instructions, then downloading Visual Studio 2019 and selecting the C++ tools for download.

 NOTE: All the following commands are for PowerShell.